St. Thomas Celts: Original tenure

 UST men's basketball dates back to 1947, in conjunction with the opening of the university.
 During their original athletic tenure, their mascot was the Warriors.
 Their men's basketball program disbanded in 1967.
 UST also hosted a baseball team from 1948 to 1969.
-Men's basketball temporarily returned for the 1984–85 season, posting a 9–23 record and losing in the NAIA District IV Tournament to Southwestern University.
+Men's basketball temporarily returned for the 1984–85 season, posting a 10–23 record and losing in the NAIA District IV Tournament to Southwestern University, before the program (along with golf) was once again cut in 1985.
 1984 was also when the UST athletic teams were first known as the Celts.

 NAIA (2006–2019)

-In fall 2006, the NAIA informed UST that its application to join had been accepted, bringing varsity intercollegiate athletics back to campus for the first time in 20 years.
+In fall 2006, the NAIA informed UST that its application to join had been accepted, bringing varsity intercollegiate athletics back to campus for the first time in over 20 years.
 Beginning in 2007, UST fielded both a women's volleyball team and a men's soccer team to compete as Independents within the Association of Independent Institutions (AII).
 The 2009–10 academic year marked the return of the UST men's varsity basketball team.
 From 2011 to 2019, UST competed in the NAIA as members of the RRAC.